 - a.
-UCHC and Nayden Clinic Patient Care: Assisting UCHC/Nayden Staff with caseload of musculoskeletal patients.
+UConn Health Physical Therapy patient care: Assisting UConn Health or UConn DPT Pro Bono Clinic physical therapists with caseload of musculoskeletal patients.
 Expectations for progression of clinical skills are as follows: - i.
-Students will be expected to progress to independent performance of Subjective portion of Initial Evaluations (Practical 1).
-UCHC staff will provide guidance as needed for the Objective portion. - ii.
-Students will also be expected to progress to independent performance of returning patient treatment sessions (Practical 2).
+Students will be expected to progress to independent performance of Subjective portion of Initial Evaluations (corresponding to skills needed for Practical 1).
+UConn Health staff will provide guidance as needed for the Objective portion. - ii.
+Students will also be expected to progress in engagement in treatment sessions including prescription of exercise and performance of objective measures (corresponding to skills needed for Practical 2).